timukasr/fast_barcode_scanner/fast_barcode_scanner/README.md

 # fast_barcode_scanner

+**Fixes in this fork:** updates com.google.mlkit:barcode-scanning from 17.0.0 to 17.0.2.
+Fixes related Barcode imports.

 [![pub package](https://img.shields.io/pub/v/fast_barcode_scanner)](https://pub.dev/packages/fast_barcode_scanner)

 A fast barcode scanner using **MLKit** (and **CameraX**) on Android and **AVFoundation** on iOS.
 This package leaves the UI up to the user, but rather gives an access to a camera preview.